Lately, we have been looking at making your own skincare products.

 Vitamin E is not to be confused with preservatives, which causes a biological reaction.

-So unless you want your formula to become contaminated you will need to preserve it, usually with parabens.
+Even simple skincare products can go bad without you even noticing, so unless you want your formula to become contaminated you will need to preserve it, usually with parabens.

 Parabens are something we have written about in greater detail here, which is a useful read.

-It is important to note that some preservatives are more pH sensitive than others, so be sure to test your formulas.
+It is important to note that some preservatives are more pH-sensitive than others, so be sure to test your formulas.

 Check with your supplier to ensure that the pH meets the requirements of the preservative.